mrcmn/mrcmn.github.io/labs_md/lab-set-up-the-control-repo.md

 You'll perform the following steps:

 - Create a project for the Control Repo on your git server
-- Clone the template Control Repo to your git server
+- Clone template Control Repo and push to your git server
 - Setup SSH keys on the Puppet Enterprise server
 - Set a Deploy Key on the Control Repo
 - Enable Code Manager on Puppet Enterprise